salmonax/npm-modules/docs/min.md

 #min

 ###overview
-Computes the minimum value of an array.
+Computes the minimum value in an array.

 ###Technical Explanation